 Cold season lawns are best aerated at the beginning of Spring and the end of summer while warm season lawns are best aerated at the end of Spring and the beginning part of summer.

 How Core Aeration Can Be Used To Remove Thatch From A Lawn

-Mechanical core aerators typically pull ¾” wide plugs out of the ground that are between 3-6 inches in depth.
+Mechanical core aerators typically pull ¾” wide plugs out of the ground that are typically between 2-4 inches in depth.
 Most quality core aerators have tines that can be swapped out for your desired result but the takeaway here is that cores pulled will extend through the entirety of even the worst thatch layers and into the underlying soil.